poiuytrez/AndroidInAppBilling/v3/README.md

 For free community support, please use the issue tracker.
 To get professional non-free support for the plugin, please contact me at gcharhon(at)smartmobilesoftware.com.

+If you find this plugin useful, please donate via BitCoin to support it:
+17JK27E4vbzPrJbBAtvjUVN3LrFcATtRA1

 Installation
 -------------